Start Healing at Home

 Unlike inpatient programs, in an IOP allows you to live at home and attend therapy sessions several times a week, allowing you to continue with your daily activities while receiving intensive care.

-It is ideal for teens and adults experiencing moderate to severe mental health challenges, those transitioning from inpatient care, incarceration or those who have not responded well to weekly therapy sessions.
+It is ideal for teens and adults with moderate to severe mental health challenges, those transitioning from inpatient care, incarceration or those who have not responded well to weekly therapy sessions.

 IOPs typically offer a variety of evidence-based therapies, including: